tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-COVID--19-Pandemic.md

 That is why you should make sure to keep as many sources of information open to you as possible.
 I've tried to maintain a balance.
 The aim is to boil things down to their simplest forms while not being wrong.

-In all this time, one thing that hasn't changed is that:
+After all this time, one thing that hasn't changed is that:

 **THERE IS STILL PASSIONATE HATE FOR COMPLEX WORDS AND TECHNICAL JARGON IN THIS BLOG!**